woltapp/summer2020/README.md

-# Summer 2020 Internships - Engineering Assignment
+# Summer 2020 Internships - Engineering Pre-assignment

-_This is a mandatory homework task for Wolt's engineering intern positions.
+_This is a mandatory pre-assignment task for Wolt's engineering intern positions.
 Read more about our summer jobs in 2020 [here](https://www.wolt.com)._

-_Every intern who we hired last year continued with us as a software engineer after the summer.
-Good luck with the assignment!_
+_Good luck and happy coding!_

 ## In short

 1. Select either frontend or backend version of this assignment. **No need to do both of them**.
 2. Solve the task.
-When you are ready, leave us an application [here](https://www.wolt.com) accompanied by your solution (stored in a GitHub repository or if in other format, send your code to severi.kausola@wolt.com)
+When you are ready, leave us a frontend application [here](https://www.wolt.com) **or** a backend application [here](https://www.wolt.com).
+Attach source codes as a zip-file to the application form.
 3. That's it!
 We will get back to you.

 ## Overview